 Our Vision and Mission

-HONOR VETERANS NOW serves as the catalyst for communities across America to honor our nation’s courageous, vulnerable and struggling young veterans by eliminating their hunger.
+Honor Veterans Now serves as the catalyst for communities to honor our nation’s courageous, vulnerable and struggling young veterans by eliminating their hunger.

-Our mission is to provide consistent access to healthy, nutritious meals for veterans under age 60, who served honorably and are struggling financially.
+Our primary mission is to provide consistent access to healthy, daily meals for veterans under age 60 and are struggling financially.

 Our nation’s recently discharged service members often find themselves reentering communities without the structured support systems they once knew and relied upon in the armed forces.
 HVN believes “it’s an honor” to provide these veterans with valuable life-sustaining, nutritious hot meals.

 Key issues further intensifying food insecurity among veterans under 60 and their families:

 - Hunger – An estimated 2 million veterans battle food insecurity.

 - Unemployment – While the unemployment rate for veterans of all ages tracks at about 5.3 (below the overall U.S. level), the rate shoots up to 7.2% for those younger veterans who served on active duty after September 2011.